 I’ve always been a writer of sorts.
 When I was little, I wrote tiny books for my stuffed animals.
 Now that I’m older, I write all kinds of things in all kinds of places.
 Novels, short stories, blog posts, travel pieces, and even a bit of marketing copy…

-Here are a few other places you may have seen my writing:
+And there are a few other places you may have seen my work:

 A former day job.
 They’re a software company.
 My job as Managing Blog Editor / Content Writer was to create educational content that helped the customers who use that software be successful in their online course creation and marketing efforts.

 Another previous day job for a marketing and business education company.
 I wrote a few posts for the content team while I worked there (and held down the blog as interim Blog Editor for a short stint).